Adaptive time Compressed QITE (ACQ) and its geometrical interpretation: Adaptive Compressed QITE (ACQ)

 \subsection{Motivation}

-In the previous section we reviewed the geometric features of ITE, and how the path followed by this evolution is related (or not) to geodesic paths.
-It was pointed out that, only if the Hamiltonian we are trying to obtain the ground state of is rank 2, the path that ITE and QITE generates is a geodesic path.
-When we move to higher rank Hamiltonians we can employ measure \eqref{eq:traj_distance} to quantify how much ITE deviates from the geodesic path.
-In Fig.~\ref{fig:trajectories} we depict that the path followed by ITE is not the same as a geodesic/unitary path (depicted by straight lines) between an initial state and the desired ground state.
-If the time step of QITE is sufficiently small, its path closely reproduces the one from ITE.
+In the previous section, the geometric aspects of ITE were reviewed; particularly how the path followed by this evolution differs from geodesic paths as the dimension of Hilbert the space grows.
+An example of the latter is provided in Fig.~\ref{fig:dist_ITE_GEO}.
+It was pointed out that only when the Hamiltonian of interest has spectral cardinality 2, the path that ITE and QITE generates is a geodesic path.
+When moving to Hamiltonians with higher spectral cardinality, one can employ measure \eqref{eq:traj_distance} to quantify how much ITE deviates from the geodesic path.
+Note that if the time step of QITE is sufficiently small, its path closely reproduces the one from ITE.
+These features are sketched in Fig.~\ref{fig:trajectories}.

-Let us assume that the ITE path does not deviate much from a geodesic path.
+Let us for a moment assume that the ITE path does not deviate much from a geodesic path.
 In that case, the QITE routine would generate unitaries whose directions do not change much from one step to another, and it would be redundant to keep computing new unitaries.
-It would be more efficient to reapply the same unitary multiple times, and in this case the resulting state would have only deviated a small bit after a few steps.
-At some point, the deviation from the intended ITE path would be too great that we would not be evolving towards the ground state, at which point we could repeat the same procedure: compute the QITE unitary and propagate it again until we deviate from the ITE path or stop if we get close to the target state, but we a criterion is needed to decide that.
+Whence, it would be more efficient to reapply the same unitary multiple times, and in this case the resulting state would deviate a small bit after a few steps.
+At some point, the deviation from the intended ITE path would be so great that one would not be evolving towards the ground state, at which point one could repeat the same procedure: compute the QITE unitary and propagate it again until one deviates from the ITE path or stop if one gets close to the target state, but a criterion is needed to decide this.